PRISM Application: postdocs.slideroom.com

 School of Medicine:

 Applicants must be US Citizens or Permanent Residents by the time they will begin their postdoctoral appointment.
-Preference may be given to those who intend to complete their PhD in 2019, though those who are slated to complete in Spring 2020 or later may also be considered, at the discretion of faculty.
+Preference may be given to those who intend to complete their PhD in 2019-2020, though later graduation dates may be considered, at the discretion of the faculty or program.

 Schools of Earth, Engineering, and Humanities & Social Sciences:

 Applicants of any citizenship with appropriate visa status who are currently at any institution in the US may apply.
 Applications from students in Canada, Mexico, Puerto Rico, etc., may also be considered, pending funding availability.
 Travel funds may not be available for those currently located overseas.
 Preference may be given to those who intend to complete their PhD in 2019-2020, though later graduation dates may be considered, at the discretion of the faculty or program.

 If you are considering faculty in multiple schools, feel free to submit an application.